vertica/vertica-kubernetes/DEVELOPER.md

 By default, we create containers that are stored in the local docker daemon.
 The tag is either `latest` or, if running in a Kind environment, it is `kind`.
 You can control the container names by setting the following environment variables prior to running the make target.

 - **OPERATOR_IMG**: Operator image name.
 - **VERTICA_IMG**: Vertica image name.
-Used interchangabely for v1 and v2 containers.
+Used interchangeably for v1 and v2 containers.
 - **VLOGGER_IMG**: Vertica logger sidecar image name.
 - **BUNDLE_IMG**: OLM bundle image name.